Kloudless/authenticator/README.md

 to display:

 * app_id: The ID of the application to connect the account to.
+* admin: A boolean indicating whether to authenticate an admin user or a regular user.
+Set to true if you need to access the entire team or organization's data.
 * services: A comma-separated list of services to display.
 * origin: The host that opened the pop-up.
 Used to send a message back to the caller only.